TADA-A/TADA-A/README.md

 --optimization_iteration

 The maximum number of iterations when performing optimization. `Optim()` was used for optimization.
+The search space for when only one parameter is estimated is from -1 to 10.

 --mode